The Effects of Stress on Your Body

 6. Weight Gain or Loss

 Stress can affect eating habits.
 Some people may turn to comfort foods when stressed, leading to weight gain, while others may experience a loss of appetite and unintentional weight loss.
-Hormonal changes due to stress can also influence fat storage, particularly in the abdominal area.
+Hormonal changes resulting from stress can also affect fat storage, particularly in the abdominal area.

 7. Mental Health